callum-hart/immutable-styles/docsNext/gettingStarted.md

 So far, all restaurants in our app will have a five star rating.
 Sadly, in the real world this isn't always the case – some restaurants get a three star rating.
 Lets update both the markup and styling accordingly.

-Firstly, lets change the default star color from `gold` to `lightgrey`:
+Firstly, lets change the stars default color from `gold` to `lightgrey`:

 ```jsx
 <div className="stars">